 Grammar >>> Present Participle

 1. Participles are formed from verbs.
-English has two types participles: the Present Participle and the Past Participle.
+English has three types participles: the Present Participle, the Past Participle and the Perfect Participle.
 The Present Participle of the verb is formed by adding the suffix '-ing' to the base form of the verb: base form + '-ing'.
 We use the Present Participle along with a form of the verb 'to be' to create continuous (progressive) tenses.

 2. Spelling rules for the formation of the Present Participle.

 If a verb has more than one syllable and ends in consonant + vowel + consonant, we double the final consonant only if the final syllable is stressed and add '-ing':

 When a verb ends in '-ie', the '-ie' is changed to '-y' before the ending '-ing' is added: